‘General Hospital’ Spoilers: Julian And Ava Convicted, Maxie To Surprise Nathan At Nurses’ Ball?

 General Hospital airs weekdays at 2 p.m.
 EST on ABC.

-[Featured Image by Mark Davis / Staff / Getty Images]
+[Featured Image by Mark Davis/Staff/Getty Images]